ZornsLemma/my-price-log/documentation/technical-notes.md

 This document just contains a few miscellaneous technical notes including some fragmentary coding standards/conventions.

-## Full screen dialogs
+## Full-screen dialogs

-I must have written this out in comments or git commit messages or questions to LLMs multiple times but for the record (and writing a few days after I finally "solved" it, so my memory might be imperfect) as of right now the best way to implement this seems to be to fake it, having the full-screen dialog actually be a full screen composable accessed through the regular app navigation structure.
+I must have written this out in comments or git commit messages or questions to LLMs multiple times but for the record (and writing a few days after I finally "solved" it, so my memory might be imperfect) as of right now the best way to implement this seems to be to fake it, having the full-screen dialog actually be a full-screen composable accessed through the regular app navigation structure.
 The level of actual trickery to make this work is relatively small - really just that the enter/exit transition needs to be a dialog-like vertical slide, not a sibling-like horizontal slide.
 The full-screen dialog ought to have a dialog-style top bar with a close button and a "confirm" button and the back button/gesture needs overriding to behave like the close button, but those would probably be necessary however it's implemented.

 The other suggestions I received from LLMs and tried very very hard to implement were: